Indexing content

 1. Indexing Engine Architecture

 Historically the standard for CMS indexing, this service uses a proprietary .NET client to push content to an Elasticsearch-based back end.
-It is tightly coupled with the IContent repository and supports advanced features like Unified Search and Best Bets.
+It is tightly coupled with the IContent repository and supports advanced features like Unified Search, Best Bets, and LINQ-based query composition.
+Best suited for .NET-heavy monolithic sites where search and CMS rendering are co-located.

 The modern, SaaS-based GraphQL service.
 It acts as a platform-agnostic content hub, allowing CMS data to be indexed and queried via a strongly-typed GraphQL schema.
-In PaaS environments, Optimizely Graph is preferred for high-scale, multi-platform architectures where content delivery is decoupled from the web application.
+In PaaS environments, Optimizely Graph is preferred for high-scale, multi-platform architectures where content delivery is decoupled from the web application - for example, headless front-ends, mobile apps, or digital signage.

 2. Managing the Indexing Pipeline